RaphaelHardFork/coscience-poc-dapp/README.md

 ## TODO in the backend

 - deployment on several blockchain (matic & bsc) with the same address ❌
+- add metrics❌
+- put articleID on indexed !
+And author ID❌

 ## TODO in data architecture